avanzosc/odoo-addons/survey_building_type_section/README.rst

 ============================

 * New object "Survey Question Normative".
-* In Survey Question object new field "Question Normative".
+* In Survey Question object new field "Question Normatives".
 * In Survey User Input new fields: Inspected Building", "Building Section/Area", "Building type", "Inspector", "Inspection Type", and other fields.
+* In Survey User Input Line new field: "Question Normative".

 Bug Tracker